 The design of Common Good

-The Common Good Retirement Plan would have the following features:
+The Common Good Plan would have the following features:

 - Minimal administrative burden for participating employers – your main responsibility would be to make or facilitate contributions through the plan’s easy-to-use, self-service administration